 - Want to be with friends

 - Want different lunch

 - Requesting a specific teacher

 - Didn't like what you chose during course selection in the spring

-- I failed to complete the summer assignments

 Students will be given schedules at the time they complete ALL registration requirements for the new school year (August registration dates to be announced).
 Students may submit a Request to Change Schedule Request Form within the first 2 weeks of school, if they meet the requirements listed above.
 This form MUST include a parent signature before it is presented to the counselor's office.
 Requests may or may not be approved.